-In order to complete this course a student must successfully complete at least 20 credits from the following list of OPTIONAL modules.
+In order to complete this course you must successfully complete at least 20 credits from the following list of OPTIONAL modules.

 You will develop independent research projects that expand and respond to the exciting, shifting and complex field of contemporary arts in China.
 You will produce work that demonstrates intellectual rigour and innovation, while also gaining experience with our international partners.

 The core Contemporary Arts in China and the Global China modules will provide you with an overview of the development of the subject, examining current debates and practices within its local, regional and global contexts, and multiple cultural frameworks.